thovo/thovo.github.io/index.md

         <div class="cd-timeline-content">
           <h2>Internship at École nationale supérieure des mines de Saint-Étienne</h2>
           <p>I worked with my professors to create a Tracking Indoor Positioning System based on some small and cheap devices like Arduino Uno board, Xbee shield and Ethernet shield.
-We expected to have a system with more accuracy and cheaper than other
+We expected to achieve a more economical system with higher accuracy.
-            systems.
           </p>
           <!-- <a href="#0" class="cd-read-more">Read more</a> -->
           <span class="cd-date">Mar 2015 - June 2015</span>